Generic selectors

 Step 2: Add a Layer

 Once QGIS is running, navigate to the menu and click on Layers.
-You will then select Add Layer and choose MSSQL Spatial Layer, which stands for Microsoft SQL Server.
+You will then select Add Layer and choose Add MSSQL Spatial Layer, which connects to Microsoft SQL Server.

 Navigating to add a layer in QGIS